choulab/lab-website/content/handbook/software.md

 All materials generated from your project (including protocols, images, numerical data, scripts for analysis, presentation slides, manuscripts, ...etc.) should be kept in a centralized location so they can be accessed by current and future lab members.
 This location will be equipped with back up and version control.
 We are temporarily using [Dropbox](https://www.dropbox.com/h) because it is easy to use.
 This location will also contain general lab files, such as the `Master Inventory` spreadsheet that we use to keep track of all inventories.

 {{% alert note %}}
 19.08.27.
-We will be gradually transitioning to a Network Attached Storage in April 2020 (NAS), when our permanent lab space is complete.
+We will migrating to a Network Attached Storage in April 2020 (NAS), when our permanent lab space is complete.
 {{% /alert %}}